Chemical Property Prediction Under Experimental Biases: Experiments

+We further used three chemical molecule datasets, i.e., ZINC~\cite{gomez2018automatic}, ESOL, and FreeSolv~\cite{wu2018moleculenet}.
+The ZINC dataset contains 250,000 drug-like commercially available molecules graphs with up to 38 heavy atoms.
+The task of ZINC is to predict a molecular property known as constrained solubility.
+ESOL is a small dataset consisting of water solubility data for 1,128 molecular graphs.
+FreeSolv is also a small dataset consisting of 643 molecular graphs with hydration free energy of small molecules in water.
+Note that molecule structures in these three datasets are far less than exhaustively enumerated.
+Thus, different from the QM9 dataset, there is no guarantee that the $\mathcal{D}^\text{test}$ of these three datasets can be regarded as an unbiased subset of the molecular universe.
+However, without loss of generality, we only assume the $\mathcal{D}^\text{test}$ is unbiased or less biased (compared with the $\mathcal{D}^\text{train}$) from the indicators that we used to induce biases.
-According to each of the four biased sampling scenarios, we sample a biased training dataset with a size of approximately 10\% of the whole QM9 dataset (i.e., approximately 13,400 compounds).
-Each compound has a sampling chance determined by the sigmoid function depending on the corresponding sampling criteria.
-For example, in Scenario 1, the smallest molecules with three atoms have the largest sampling chances, while the ones with 27 atoms have the smallest chances.
-The larger the gain of the sigmoid curve becomes, the more the training and test dataset are separated; we tune the gain so that the average sampling probability becomes 10\%.

-A test dataset of the same size is then sampled uniformly at random from the remaining molecules.
-We use sampling without replacement, so no graph belongs to the training set and the test set simultaneously.
+We first sampled a test dataset with a size of 10\% of the entire dataset uniformly at random.
+Then, according to each of the four biased sampling scenarios, we sampled a biased training dataset from the remaining molecules.
+Each compound had a sampling chance determined by the sigmoid function depending on the corresponding sampling criteria.
+Take QM9 for example, in Scenario 1, the smallest molecules with three atoms had the largest sampling chances, while the ones with 27 atoms had the smallest chances.
+The larger the gain of the sigmoid curve becomes, the more the training and test datasets were separated; we tuned the gain to bring the average sampling probability to 10\%.
+We used sampling without replacement; therefore, no graph belonged to the training and test sets simultaneously.
+We repeated the sampling procedure 30 times to build training and test datasets for statistical testing.
+Figure~\ref{fig:Densities} shows the average densities of the 30 trials under the biased sampling scenarios of QM9 (for Scenario 4, only the first target among the 12 targets is shown because of the page limitation).

-\if0 In our setting, we apply the 134k molecules in QM9 dataset as the natural universe of molecules made up by CONF.
-Under covariate shift settings, the standard $K$-fold cross validation is hard to be implemented since the biased dataset used for training should be small enough to follow a biased probability distribution.
-In addition, chemical property prediction usually requires a large amount of data to prevent over-fitting.
-By considering these issues and to balance the size of biased and unbiased datasets used in IW-GNN and DA-GNN, we choose 10\% of the size of QM9 as the size of both the sampled training dataset $L=\{G_i\}_{i=1}^{N}$ and the test dataset $U=\{G_i\}_{i=N+1}^{N+M}$, i.e., $N=M=13$k.